akshaysravindran/akshaysravindran.github.io/_pages/markdown.md

 ---

 ## Biosketch
 I am a doctoral candidate at the Department of Electrical and Computer Engineering at the University of Houston.
 Under the supervision of Dr. Jose Contreras Vidal, I work in the Non-Invasive Brain-Machine Interface Systems Lab as part of the BRAIN Center (NSF IUCRC).
 I am fascinated by how our human body manages the sophisticated behavior and capabilities so effortlessly.
-My research focuses on developing different engineering tools for analyzing non-invasive electrophysiological data, mainly EEG.
-My expertise lies in developing deep learning models to study the EEG, with significant emphasis on explainability of such models.
+My research focuses on developing different engineering tools for analyzing non-invasive electrophysiological data.
+My expertise lies in developing deep learning models to study the EEG, with emphasis on explainability of such models.
 I also strongly believe that many questions are best answered by classical signal processing and machine learning approaches and one should be open to the values in both.

 <br/><img src='/images/BOA5.jpg'>